dedis/student_19_libp2p_tlc/Report/Readme.md

 ## Introduction
 Threshold logical clocks (TLC) is a protocol for making virtual synchrony on top of asynchronous networks.
 It can be used as an abstraction layer for implementing synchronous protocols without assuming any synchrony in the underlying network layer.
 Since it is supposed to work in asynchronous networks, It should tolerate high delays in the transport layer.

 The main purpose of this project is to test TLC with various transport layer implementations and test its performance under different delay characteristics.
-Also, It is interesting to see how TLC behaves under different adversarial scenarios, so some adversarial behaviors are simulated in this project.
+Also, it is interesting to see how TLC behaves under different adversarial scenarios, so some adversarial behaviors are simulated in this project.

 ## TLC overview
 TLC is an abstract layer for synchronization, which synthesizes a virtual notion of time on an asynchronous network.
 In TLC every node keeps its own clock and increments it in lock-step with a group of nodes.
-There are 2 key ideas behind TLC:
+There are two key ideas behind TLC:
 * Nodes progress in groups, collectively.
 * Each node needs to receive a threshold number of messages to advance to the next time step.

 Using TLC makes a "virtual synchrony", which can be used by higher levels.
-So higher-level protocol never need to worry about asynchrony in underlying layers.
+So higher-level protocols never need to worry about asynchrony in underlying layers.

 ### TLC rounds
 In each TLC round: